-If you are a fan of Jodi Picoult, you likely already know which are her best, and where to start.
+If you are a fan of Jodi Picoult, you likely already have thoughts on which are her best, and where to start.
 But if you’ve stumbled on this post having heard of Picoult but not having read (m)any of her books, I’ll give you a starting point!
 I would recommend My Sister’s Keeper (of course), The Tenth Circle, and Nineteen Minutes.

-Hannah also “straddles genres” as Picoult would say.
+Kristin Hannah also “straddles genres,” as Picoult would say.
 When asked about her books, Hannah said that she “blend[s] a lot of elements from popular genres into [her] work because [she] love[s] reading so many kinds of fiction.”
 Just like Picoult, you could pick up one of her books and find yourself immersed in the past, or maybe a legal thriller, or maybe a story of family.
-No matter what though, you are promised a good page-turner!
+But no matter what, you will get a good page-turner!
 I would recommend Magic Hour.

 Christina Baker Kline

 Moriarty writes about many things but her themes often come back to family.
 She is witty and humorous while tackling larger subjects.
 Her website describes her novels as, “often funny, sometimes sad, stories about families and relationships and the extraordinary lives of ordinary people.”
-That sounds like a pretty apt, and interesting, descriptions of her work.
+That sounds like a pretty apt, and interesting, description of her work.
 I loved both The Husband’s Secret and Big Little Lies and highly recommend them both.